Signed in as:

 Shah flees with his army by flying away on urns sent by sorcerers, about 1562-77

-Runs 8 March 2025 - 22 June 2025.
+Runs until 22 June 2025.

 The painting of 14th century Siena is characterized by a transition from Byzantine traditions to more realistic and humanistic approaches.
 At this time, the development of the Gothic style began, which manifested itself in bright colors, graceful lines and an emphasis on figures and their expressions.
 Artists such as Simone Martini and the brothers Pietro and Ambrogio Lorenzetti created works imbued with spirituality and emotional depth.
 An important aspect of this period was the use of perspective and light to create volume, which became the basis for the further development of Renaissance art.